miltonian/principles/README.md

 2. **Integrate the New Agent**:

-   - Update the orchestrator to include the Distraction Management Agent in the workflow.
+   - Update the orchestrator and `agentsConfig.ts` to include the new agent.

 3. **Test and Refine**: